cw1960/ChromeBuilderProv1Netlify/ERROR_HANDLING_SOLUTION.md

 5. **Client Error Handling**: Frontend component handles the error and provides user feedback or redirects to the error page
 6. **Recovery**: User is presented with recovery options to continue using the application

+## Error Page Improvements

+The error page was enhanced to ensure compatibility with both server-side rendering and client-side functionality:

+1. **Safe Browser API Access**:
+   - Using `useEffect` to safely access browser APIs only after component mounting
+   - Using conditionals with `typeof window !== 'undefined'` checks
+   - Storing client-specific data in state variables

+2. **Simplified Styling Logic**:
+   - Pre-computing style variables based on theme
+   - Reducing complex inline style conditionals

+3. **Enhanced User Experience**:
+   - Clearer error messages and recovery suggestions
+   - System status indicator with real-time checking
+   - Technical details toggle for debugging
+   - Multiple navigation options for recovery

 ## Future Improvements

 1. **Error Monitoring**: Integrate with an error monitoring service (e.g., Sentry)
 2. **Retry Mechanisms**: Add automatic retry for transient errors
 3. **Offline Support**: Implement offline mode with local storage
 4. **Performance Metrics**: Track and report on API performance and error rates
+5. **Enhanced Testing**: Expand test coverage for error handling scenarios

 ## Conclusion

 This robust error handling solution addresses the "Error Loading Project" issue by providing comprehensive error detection, handling, and recovery mechanisms.
 By centralizing error handling and implementing robust API endpoints, the application is now more resilient to errors and provides a better user experience when errors do occur.
+The improved error page ensures users receive clear information about errors and have options to recover from them, regardless of whether they're accessing the application from the server or client side.